MiDataInt/mdi-script-generator/static/mdi-intro.md

 <a href="https://midataint.github.io/" target="_mdi_docs">Michigan Data Interface</a> (MDI)
 provides access to various data analysis pipelines and apps.

-This app will help you generate batch scripts that you can download to your local computer to run the MDI in various usage modes.
+This app will help you generate batch scripts that you can download to your computer to run the MDI in various usage modes.

 Please work through the following steps - via the tabs at the left - using the help information to guide you.